-&lt;sup>3Augmenting equation (2.1) with a geospatial weighting matrix on the error term, which captures spillover effects of prices of nearby plots, also delivers similar results.
+4Including time-varying characteristics provides only small additional quality adjustments because very few properties in my dataset undergo construction or demolition.
+Augmenting equation (2.1) with a geospatial weighting matrix on the error to capture spillover effects from nearby plots also delivers similar results.

-&lt;sup>4Early examples of hybrids of repeat sales and hedonic methods include Case & Quigley (1991) and Quigley (1995), who combine samples of single and repeat-sales dwellings to estimate price indices using weighted least squares.
-My approach is also similar to that of Fang et al. (2015) who use Chinese transactions data but include housing development fixed effects rather than individual fixed effects to perform a quality adjustment.
+5Early examples of hybrids of repeat sales and hedonic methods include Case & Quigley (1991) and Quigley (1995), who combine samples of single and repeat-sales dwellings to estimate price indices using weighted least squares.
+My approach is also similar in spirit to McMillen's (2012) matching estimator, or to that of Fang et al. (2015) who use Chinese transactions data but include housing development fixed effects rather than individual fixed effects to perform a quality adjustment.